mastanca/webtask-workshop/README.md

 * ls - List Webtasks. `wt ls`
 * create - Creates a new webtask based on an existing file.
 The prefix for the file is used as the Webtask name by default. `wt create wt1.js`
 * edit - Edits an existing Webtask in the Webtask editor.
 If no args are passed, then it will create a new Webtask in the editor. `wt edit wt1`
-* mv - Renames a webtask. `wt mv wt1 wt2`
+* mv - Renames a Webtask. `wt mv wt1 wt2`
 * logs - View realtime logs `wt logs`
-* serve - Runs a webtask locally `wt serve wt1.js`
+* serve - Runs a Webtask locally `wt serve wt1.js`
-* debug - Debugs a webtask locally.
+* debug - Debugs a Webtask locally.
+* profile - Manage Webtask profiles

 ### Using the CLI
 Now you'll do some basic things with the cli.